Note: This post was originally published in 2020 and has been updated as of Nov. 15, 2021.

-This approach is problematic because it leads to unbalanced database servers, creating unequal load.
+This approach is problematic because it leads to unbalanced database servers.
+This in turn will create unequal load.

 Our service should be able to cache URLs that are frequently accessed.
-We can do this through a solution like Memcached, which can store full URLs with respective hashes.
+We could use a solution like Memcached to store full URLs with respective hashes.

-How much cache memory should we have?
-At first, we can start with around 20% of the daily traffic and adjust based on usage patterns.
-Based on our previous estimations, we will need 170GB memory to cache 20% of the daily traffic.
+Cache memory requirements: We can start with around 20% of the daily traffic and adjust based on usage patterns.
+Our previous estimations tell us we’ll need 170GB of memory to cache 20% of the daily traffic.

-Which cache eviction policy should we use?
-Because we want to replace a link with a more popular URL, we can use the Least Recently Used (LRU) policy for our system.
+Cache eviction policy: We want to replace a link with a more popular URL.
+We can use the Least Recently Used (LRU) policy for our system.

-There are three places where we can add a load balancing layer to our system:
+We can add a load balancing layer to our system in three places: